-When we talk about online advertising or marketing, display ads and paid search ads both will always have their place.
+When we talk about online advertising or marketing, display ads and paid search ads will always have their place.
 However, social media advertising has also come to play a powerful role in this digital marketing era.

 Social media advertising helps businesses find new potential clients by using users’ own shared information to identify interest.
 Rather than reactively targeting users who search a certain term – as in paid search ads, social media advertising proactively targets relevant users before they even begin their search.

 Social networking sites offer good options for advertisers because of the advanced targeting options, reliable conversion tracking, and prevalence on mobile devices.

 Top brands understand the power of social media.
 They all know it’s more than just a platform to connect with families and make new friends.
 In fact, social media has already had game-changing effects on online advertising.

 So, which of the social media advertising platforms is good for your business?
 Can you too leverage social media for your business marketing?
 Below are the top 7 social media advertising platforms your business should be using right now and why.

 #1].
 Facebook advertising

 The amazing journey of Facebook as a social networking site began in 2004.
 Facebook has one of the more complex social media advertising platforms, with a whole array of targeting options.

 The platform allows advertisers to target users based on past purchases and demographics, even outside of Facebook.
-The popularity of Facebook hasn’t reached the peak yet.
+The popularity of Facebook hasn’t reached its peak yet.
 This is why Facebook will continue to dominate social eCommerce.